hugocaillard/clearness/README.md

 - [x] open source blog repo
 - [x] update licenses (inspired by [overreacted](https://github.com/gaearon/overreacted.io))
 - [ ] improve existing "annexes" articles
+  - [ ] "from 0 to clarity" article (how to get started with no coding experience)

+- series
+  - [x] first series of articles "voting system"
   - [ ] "build the web3 app" to interact with the voting system
   - [ ] part 2 of "voting system": NFT reward, deployment, tests

 ## Development